Orius insidiousus - 500 Nymphs (Bottle)

 These are live insects and MUST be shipped OVERNIGHT.
 No USPS or ground shipping.

 Introduce Orius as soon as possible after receipt.
-If storage is necessary, keep them at 50-59 degrees F. Preventative introductions are only done in crops that produce pollen.
+If storage is necessary, store them up to 8 hours at 50°-59°F. Preventative introductions are only done in crops that produce pollen.